 When you are in Hatch, you'll notice that it is more blue-collar than most other communities in America.
 45.93% of Hatch’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hatch is a village of service providers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Hatch who work in farm management occupations (15.26%), management occupations (9.93%), and healthcare suport services (8.44%).

-Hatch is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Hatch doesn't have a public transportation system that people use for their commute.

 The per capita income in Hatch in 2022 was $20,060, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $80,240 for a family of four.
 However, Hatch contains both very wealthy and poor people as well.